@bluelibs/runner - v5.5.0

 BlueLibs Runner

-Compose tasks and resources with predictable lifecycle, testing hooks, and runtime control
+Build apps from tasks and resources with explicit dependencies, predictable lifecycle, and first-class testing

 Build Status Coverage 100% is enforced Docs npm version npm downloads